 In 1995, Galileo sent a probe plunging towards Jupiter, making the first direct measurements of its atmosphere and measuring the amount of water and other chemicals there.
 When Galileo ran low on fuel, the craft was intentionally crashed into Jupiter's atmosphere to avoid any risk of it slamming into and contaminating Europa, which might have an ocean below its surface capable of supporting life.

-NASA is now planning a mission named Juno scheduled to launch in 2011.
+Another spacecraft, named Juno, is heading toward Jupiter and will reach the planet in 2016.
 It will study Jupiter from a polar orbit to figure out how it and the rest of the solar system formed, which could shed light on how alien planetary systems might have developed.

 As the most massive body in the solar system after the sun, the pull of Jupiter's gravity has helped shape the fate of our system.
-It might have violently hurled Neptune and Uranus outward.
-Jupiter, along with Saturn, might have slung a barrage of debris toward the inner planets early in the system's history.
-It might even nowadays help keep asteroids from bombarding Earth, and recent events certainly have shown that it can absorb potentially deadly impacts.
+It may have violently hurled Neptune and Uranus outward.
+Jupiter, along with Saturn, may have slung a barrage of debris toward the inner planets early in the system's history.
+It may even nowadays help keep asteroids from bombarding Earth, and recent events certainly have shown that it can absorb potentially deadly impacts.

 Currently, Jupiter's gravitational field influences numerous asteroids that have clustered into the regions preceding and following Jupiter in its orbit around the sun.
 These are known as the Trojan asteroids, after three large asteroids there, Agamemnon, Achilles and Hector, names drawn from the Iliad, Homer's epic about the Trojan War.